Detailed seating chart

 Tickets may be delivered via postal mail, e-mail or placed in Will Call for pickup in person.

 Mail: Tickets and Easy Passes are generally mailed within 7–10 business days.

 Will Call: Will Call tickets may be picked up during regular business hours at the Minnesota Orchestra Administrative Office.
 If you choose to pick up your tickets at the Orchestra Hall Box Office, we recommend you arrive a minimum of 30 minutes prior to the performance.
-All student tickets and $20-under-40 tickets will be held at Will Call and require one valid ID for each pair of tickets.
+All educator, student and $20-under-40 tickets will be held at Will Call and require one valid ID for each pair of tickets.
 Tickets purchased within 10 days of the performance will automatically be held at Will Call, unless you choose to print your tickets at home.

 Donation acknowledgments will be mailed within 10 business days.

 Transportation vouchers and merchandise may be delivered via postal mail or placed in Will Call for pickup in person.
 Bus vouchers and merchandise items are generally mailed within 10 business days.
 If you choose to have your merchandise held at Will Call, please bring your order confirmation with you to pick up your purchase.

 Lost tickets can be replaced by Ticket Services.
 Within 10 days of the concert date, tickets can be e-mailed or held at Will Call on the day of the performance for pick up in the Box Office.
 Tickets may also be reprinted at any time prior to the day of the performance at the Administrative Office during regular business hours.
 Tickets for events more than 10 days in the future can be mailed.
 Please note: a reprinted ticket will render the lost ticket invalid.

 All performances are held at Orchestra Hall in downtown Minneapolis unless otherwise noted.
 Click here for a detailed seating chart (pdf).